sstsimulator/sst-core/CONTRIBUTING.md

 Code accepted into the SST core codebase is deemed supported unless otherwise denoted to be experimental (e.g., by putting code in a directory named “experimental”, using the Experimental namespace, etc.).
 Supported code is regularly tested for proper functionality and stability.
 Please follow these guidelines:

 * When a feature branch falls behind the sstsimulator/devel branch, it is preferred that the feature branch be rebased to the latest devel before being pushed to github and a PR is submitted (rebasing is preferred to merging).
-   * Please ensure that there is no remerging old commits
+   * Please ensure that there is no remerging old commits or merge commits between a forked branch and the sstsimulator:sst-core branches
 * PRs will be subject to review by the SST team to ensure they adhere to the core design principles, to help reduce the invasiveness of the changes and/or to make stylistic adjustments to keep the code base as consistent as possible.
 Changes may be requested prior to PR acceptance.
-   * SST Core is limited to language features found in C++11
+   * SST Core is limited to language features found in C++17
    * Avoid use of static variables in core
    * Minimize need for #ifdefs
    * Prefer C++ to C APIs when otherwise equivalent